 Week 3.
 During the third week, there's less classroom learning, and more on-hands learning.
-Your classroom work will consist of training about Naval history, laws of armed conflict, money management, shipboard communications, navy ships and aircraft, and basic seamanship.
+Your classroom work will consist of training about Naval history, laws of armed conflict, money management, shipboard communications, navy ships and aircraft (fixed wing and rotary wing), and basic seamanship.
 You'll recap these with your second written test.

 After that, put on your gloves, and dust off your knot-making techniques, as you'll get to practice basic line-handling skills (after all, we can't have new recruits tying a slip-knot and allowing that aircraft carrier to drift away from the dock.
 This would upset the Captain, and would undoubtedly irritate your chief).
 You'll also get direct experience and practice in first aid techniques.
 Of course, during week three, the yelling, drill, and physical training will continue.